Switzerland, Singapore, US top economic rankings

 The Forum, which hosts the annual gathering of global business and political leaders in the Swiss ski resort of Davos every winter, ranks a country’s competitiveness according to factors such as its ability to innovate and the quality of its infrastructure.

 Switzerland and Singapore were at the top of the rankings last year as well.
 Finland fell this year to fourth from third last year, while Germany was fifth, down from fourth last year.
-Japan moved up to sixth, from ninth.
+Japan moved up to sixth, from ninth last year.

 Klaus Schwab, the Forum’s founder and executive chairman, cautioned that the health of the global economy is at risk, despite years of support from central banks, because governments are struggling to make the economic reforms needed for growth.